My research includes areas in Computational Geometry, Geographic Information Systems (GIS),

 implemented this metaphor, wherein equal-size boxes are stacked on top and

 next to one another so as to allow easy comparisons.
-The more income, the
+The higher the income, the

 more a box is filled.
 Although this is perhaps a less-strong metaphor, the